Dekasrepo/github-actions-aws-s3/README.md

 3. Under Trusted identity type, select "Web identity"
 4. Identity provider: token.actions.githubusercontent.com
 5. Audience: sts.amazonaws.com
-6. For this project, we want AWS to allow only GitHub Actions orginiating from the specific repository to assume the role.
+6. For this project, we want AWS to allow only GitHub Actions originating from the specific repository to assume the role.
 The URL for this repo is : https://github.com/Dekasrepo/github-actions-aws-s3 Therefore, for fields below, it would be filled as such:
 GitHub organization : Dekasrepo.
-(Dekasrepo is not a GitHub organization account, it is the GitHub owner/username) GitHub repository: github-actions-aws-s3   (repostory of our code) GitHub branch: main  (we are pushing only to "main" branch)
+(Dekasrepo is not a GitHub organization account, it is the GitHub owner/username) GitHub repository: github-actions-aws-s3   (repository of our code) GitHub branch: main  (we are pushing only to "main" branch)

 >>Add Permissions
-7. Create inine policy
+7. Create inline policy
-8. For the bukcet level: ListBucket
+8. For the bucket level: ListBucket
 9. For Object level : s3:GetObject, s3:PutObject, s3:DeleteObject

 ``` JSON